 Where do I enter Downtown Disney?

-Downtown Disney Entrances are available near Earl of Sandwich after parking in the Simba lot, or on the Harbor Blvd. pedestrian access point.
+Downtown Disney Entrances are available near The Disneyland Hotel, where you will walk in after parking.
+Or you can enter on the Harbor Blvd. pedestrian access point.
 The pick/up drop off area will also be open on Harbor Blvd.

 No matter which direction you’re coming from, it’s super easy to access.

-Once you complete the check in process, you’ll want to stop by one of the many wonderful places to shop and eat at Downtown Disney.
-I’ve outlined most of the dining options here, which one will you be eating at first?
+Once you complete the security screening process, you’ll want to stop by one of the many wonderful places to shop and eat at Downtown Disney.
+I’ve outlined most of the dining options here, but the true question is—which one will you be eating at first?

 Where’s the best place to eat at Downtown Disney?